AlexanderBarthe/CratesAndDropevents_Paper/README.md

 The following sequences are replaced:

-- `%c` with the x, y, and z coordinates of the Dropevent, separated by comma.
+- `%c`: The x, y, and z coordinates of the Dropevent, separated by comma.
-- `%w` with the name of the world, the Dropevent takes place in.
+- `%w`: The name of the world, the Dropevent takes place in.
-- `%t` with the countdown of the Dropevent in seconds.
-It always refers to the max. value, not the current
+- `%t`: The Dropevent countdown in seconds.
+This refers to the configured maximum countdown value, not the current remaining time.
-- `%n` with the name of the Dropevent.
+- `%n`: The name of the Dropevent.
-- `%l` with the "location name".
+- `%l`: The "location name".
 This name gets defined when starting a Dropevent by command and adding this optional value (`/de start <event name> <location name>`)
-- `%h` with the name of the player who started the Dropevent.
+- `%h`: The name of the player who started the Dropevent.

 **Special Case:** `%p`